Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             my_lib_frag_forward.wig:frag:1:a:+
                             my_lib_frag_reverse.wig:frag:1:a:-.
       --tex_notex TEX_NOTEX, -te TEX_NOTEX
-                            If the TEX+/- libraries is provided, this value is that a sORF should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
+                            If the TEX+/- libraries are provided, this value is that a sORF should be detected in both (TEX+ and TEX-) or can be detected in only one library (TEX+ or TEX-).
                             Please assign 1 or 2.
 Default is 2.